elixir-lang/elixir/README.md

 Elixir is not ready for use yet, though this milestone will be achieved soon.
 If you want to contribute to Elixir, you can do that by cloning the repository and running ``make test``.

 The tests are organized in two directories: `test/erlang` and `test/elixir`.
-The first are written in Erlang and the second in Elixir.
+The first is written in Erlang and the second in Elixir.
 Much of Elixir's standard library is written in Elixir and tested in Elixir.
 This makes fairly easy to improve the language.

 # Roadmap